jenyang929/Plant-Sims/README.md

 - Press the water button to increase the moisture level of the plant
 - Press the sun button to give the plant some light and to increase brightness level.
 - Once your brightness and moisture levels are at a certain level, the HP of the plant increases.
 Once you hit 100 HP, your level increases and the plant grows!
+- But be careful, there is dust wind that blows every few seconds that decreases your plant's HP!

 ## Front End